RAG Knowledge Base API

 Main Configuration

-project_name: rag-knowledge-base
+project-name: rag-knowledge-base

 connections: